To Top

 Similar legislation is likely to continue to surface in other states, reinforcing a national trend against online sweepstakes casinos.

 Ian St. Clair is a lover of words, vocal or written.
 Naturally, that makes Ian a great communicator and leader.
 Ian is curious and driven, always looking to improve, and always welcomes a challenge.
 Ian is authentic, possesses high-level emotional intelligence, and knows just when to crack a joke.
-A University of Northern Colorado graduate, Ian is now an expert in the online gambling field in the US, where he's been for over five years.
+A University of Northern Colorado graduate, Ian is now an expert in the US online gambling field, where he's been for over 5 years.
 Ian also has over a decade of journalism experience covering college and professional athletics, as well as the symphony and theater.
 Ian's a lover of history, news, and bacon.
 Oh, and tacos.